MultiverseLearningProducts/inventory_app_project_v2_mysql/backend/README.md

 If you haven't already, run `npm install` from the root directory to install all needed dependencies.

 In phpmyadmin, create a new database.
-Currently, the project is configured to use a a database with the name **_inventory_app_1_**, so you should name your new database this.
+Currently, the project is configured to use a a database with the name **\_inventory_app_project**, so you should name your new database this.
 If you wish to use a different database name, you'll need to configure this in _src/db.js_.

 This product uses environment variables with the package [dovenv](https://www.npmjs.com/package/dotenv).
 The .env file is set to not be pushed up to any remote repository, so you'll need to create and configure your own, local one.